-Additionally, for women undertaking in vitro fertilization (IVF) it is important the spontaneous ovulation does not occur, as the eggs will not be able to be collected as required.
+Additionally, for women undertaking in vitro fertilization (IVF), it is important that spontaneous ovulation does not occur, as the eggs will not be able to be collected as required.
 Medications to regulate the normal activity of GnRH may be used to control when ovulation occurs.

 - Damage to endometrium

 - Ovarian Hyperstimulation Syndrome with symptoms of nausea, bloating and excessive weight gain

 - Release of multiple eggs, leading to the conception of twins or triplets